Chris Amon: Legacy

 Amon is widely regarded as one of the best F1 drivers never to win a championship Grand Prix.
 His reputation for bad luck was such that fellow driver Mario Andretti once joked that "if he became an undertaker, people would stop dying".
 Former Ferrari Technical Director Mauro Forghieri stated that Amon was "by far the best test driver I have ever worked with.
 He had all the qualities to be a World Champion but bad luck just wouldn't let him be".

 Despite never winning a championship Formula One Grand Prix, Amon won two non-championship GPs, the Silverstone International Trophy, the 1000 km Monza, the Daytona 24 Hours, six Tasman Series races and one series championship, and, perhaps most significant of all, the famous 24 Heures du Mans (alongside Bruce McLaren).
 These races included many of Amon's otherwise more successful fellow Formula One drivers.
 Amon also remains the only driver from New Zealand and Oceania to have raced for Scuderia Ferrari in Formula One.

-In Formula One, Chris Amon took part in 96 Grands Prix, achieving 5 poles, leading 183 laps in 7 races, reaching the podium 11 times and scoring a total of 83 Championship points.
+In Formula One, Amon took part in 96 Grands Prix, achieving five poles, leading 183 laps in seven races, reaching the podium 11 times and scoring a total of 83 Championship points.
 Amon holds the record for the most different makes of car raced by a Formula 1 World Championship driver, with thirteen.
 A biography Forza Amon by journalist Eoin Young charts Amon's racing career and gives some insights into his personal life.
 The book makes clear one point on which Amon himself disagrees with most commentators, the issue of his bad luck.
 Amon has pointed out on several occasions that he competed for a decade and a half in Formula One and survived some serious accidents, notably in 1976, whilst others, including friends like Bruce McLaren, suffered serious injury and death.
 In 2008, motorsport journalist Alan Henry rated Chris Amon as his 13th greatest driver.

 Reflecting on the 1968 racing death of Jim Clark, Amon said: "If this can happen to Jimmy, what chance do the rest of us have?
 I think we all felt that.
 It seemed like we'd lost our leader."
 In 1995, Amon was inducted into the New Zealand Sports Hall of Fame.

 Amon's name has been given to the Toyota Racing Series driver's championship trophy, and the International Scholarship to support drivers who win his trophy to further their careers in single-seater racing.
 The Toyota Racing Series serves as motorsport's version of "winter ball" in New Zealand during January and February.
 Following his death, his name was also lent to the Manfeild Autocourse in Feilding, Manawatū.